Quartic surface, its bitangents and rational points: The quartic surface

-We first recall a proof of Proposition \ref{curel}.
-We consider $X\subset\mP^3$ and the full linear system of hyperplane sections: $\mP(H^0(X,\sO_{X}(1))$.
+We first recall a proof of Theorem \ref{curel} stated below.
+We consider $X\subset\mP^3$ and the full linear system of hyperplane sections $\mP(H^0(X,\sO_{X}(1)))$.
 To impose two nodes counts for two independent algebraic conditions.
-Hence the locus $\sC_{X}\hookrightarrow \mP(H^0(X,\sO_{X}(1))$ given by those hyperplane sections with at least two nodes has dimension $\geq 1$.
+Hence the locus $\sC_{X}\hookrightarrow \mP(H^0(X,\sO_{X}(1)))$ given by those hyperplane sections with at least two nodes has dimension $\geq 1$.

-\begin{thm} In any smooth quartic there exists a $1$-dimensional family of curves whose general member is irreducible of geometrical genus $1$. \end{thm} \begin{proof} We consider two cases.
-If the general element of $\sC_X$ is irreducible then the general element has only two nodes.
-On the contrary we would have an algebraic family of rational curves on a surface with vanishing irregularity.
-This would imply that $X$ is rational.
-This is a contradiction since $X$ is a K3 surface.
+\begin{thm} In any smooth quartic there exists a $1$-dimensional family of curves whose general member is irreducible of geometric genus $1$. \end{thm} \begin{proof} We consider two cases.
+If the general element of $\sC_X$ is irreducible then the general element has exactly two nodes (otherwise we would have an algebraic family of rational curves on a surface with vanishing irregularity; this, however, would imply that $X$ is rational).
+Hence we find a family of curves of geometric genus one.

 Assume now that its general element is reducible.
+If this consists into the union of two conics, then again we would have a one dimensional family of rational curves on $X$, which is impossible.

-Let us consider the case where inside $\sC_X$ we have a linear system of hyperplane sections which split in a fixed line $l$ and in a plane cubic.
-If the generical cubic in that family were singular, $X$ would be again covered by an algebraic family of rational curves, which as we said is impossible.
-Then the generic cubic is smooth, i.e. of genus one, and we have finished. \end{proof}
+Then, it only remains to consider the case where inside $\sC_X$ we have a linear system of hyperplane sections which split in the union of a fixed line and a plane cubic.
+If the generic cubic in that family were singular, $X$ would be again covered by an algebraic family of rational curves, which as we said is impossible.
+Then the generic cubic is smooth, \emph{i.e.} of genus one, and we have finished. \end{proof}